MicrosoftDocs/well-architected/well-architected/devops/health-monitoring.md

 - [Correlate events](#distributed-tracing) across all application components.
 - Use an [Application Performance Management (APM) tool](#application-performance-management-apm-tools) used to collect application level logs.
-- Leverage [Application Insights](#application-performance-management-apm-tools) to gather key metrics.
+- Use [Application Insights](#application-performance-management-apm-tools) to gather key metrics.
 - Collect [application logs](#application-logs) from different application environments.
 - Consider using [log levels](#log-levels) used to capture different types of application events.
 - Capture [log messages](#log-messages) in a structured format.